Star Golden Bell

 Star Golden Bell (Korean: 스타골든벨) was a South Korean variety show broadcast on KBS.
 A popular show, it occasionally entered the Korean top 20 chart.
 The show consisted of mini-games, which have certain prize amounts.
 The winning celebrity is given the opportunity to ring the bell by correctly answering a riddle.
 If he or she is correct, the money is donated in the winner's name.
 All "winnings" go to a charity of KBS's choice; the last donation, in the amount of $110,000, was made on July 1, 2008.
-In addition to the main MC, Jun Hyun-moo (전현무), there were two additional hosts, Kim Je-dong (김제동) and Lee Chae-young (이채영), who were either in charge of administering games or were challengers competing against the celebrity contestants.
+In addition to the main MC, Jun Hyun-moo, there were two additional hosts, Kim Je-dong and Lee Chae-young, who were either in charge of administering games or were challengers competing against the celebrity contestants.
 Star featured 5 lines of 4 people each (the lines named after each Korean character) which had various celebrities from music, film, television, and musicals.
 The last line ("Bell") contains regularly appearing celebrities.